samiulsaqi/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

-This analysis is being done to see which model provides a better result in predicting loan default risk.
+This analysis is being done on a banks loans default dataset and using different machine learning models to see which model provides a better result in predicting loan default risk.
 The initial analysis is done by oversampling the data with <b>RandomOverSampler</b> and <b>SMOTE</b> algorithms, and then undersampled by <b>ClusteredCentroids</b> algorithm.
 This helps in finding out the bias in the data.
 Later on, both the over and under sampling are combined by using the <b>SMOTEEN</b> algorithm.
 Finally, to reduce bias, <b>BalancedRandomClassifier</b> and <b>EasyEnsembleClassifier</b> is used.
 Overall, they are all used to answer one question, is any of them effective in predicting credit risk.

 We will be using the <b>imbalanced-learn</b> and <b>scikit-learn</b> libraries from python to use these algorithms.